ewcp/ewcp.github.io/docs/research-agenda.markdown

 - Help teams understand where their innovative work fits within a larger context
 - Provide basis for statements about the relative priority of certain research
 - Provide support to teams seeking funding for high-priority research
-- Generally promote scientific thought, specifically with regards to information originating from FIRST and FRC suppliers
+- Generally promote scientific thought, especially with regards to information originating from FIRST and FRC suppliers

+## How to contribute

 ## The EWCP FRC Research Agenda